Clean Air Champion "Public Fleet" Award - October 2017Go to Top

 The Sacramento Clean Cities Coalition works with the Department of Energy’s Clean Cities Program, a government-industry partnership designed to reduce petroleum consumption in the transportation sector.
 Nationwide there are almost 100 coalitions nationwide, with three primary objectives, reduce the use of imported oil, develop regional economic opportunities, and improve air quality.

-Excellence Award "Public Sector" - April 2018 Top of Page
+Excellence Award "Public Sector" - April 2018 Go to Top

 The Tyler Technologies Company recognized the Transportation Department for their efforts in organizational efficiency and productivity, organizational responsiveness, positive impact on the districts quality and safe transportation of pupils, and implementation of unique innovation.